Accommodation in London

 - Purchase the complete Expat Arrivals London Guide (PDF)

-The bustling London metropolis has a range of accommodation options to suit almost any expat’s budget, lifestyle and background.
-There are areas and suburbs of London that are perfect for young professionals, expat families, foreign students and high-flying business executives.
+The bustling metropolis of London is simply huge, and boasts a massive range of accommodation to suit almost any expat’s budget, lifestyle and background.
+There are areas and suburbs of London that are perfect for young professionals, expat families, foreign students and high-flying business executives, respectively.

 London is a great cosmopolitan city and expats will have the opportunity to mix with people from all over the globe.
 Thanks to the city's excellent public transport, getting around won’t be too much of a problem, although some areas are better serviced than others.
-Many expats will find that their employer will assist them in finding a suitable rental property, often using a local relocation company.
+Many expats will find that their employer will assist them in finding a suitable rental property and navigating all the associated red tape, often through a local relocation company.

 Types of accommodation in London

 People moving to London will find a variety of different property types available to them.
-The type of property one chooses will depend on the location they want to live in, their family's requirements and of course their budget.
-Generally, the further one moves from the city centre the more choice they'll have and the larger the properties will be.
+The type of home expats choose will depend on the location they want to live in, their family's requirements and, of course, their budget.
+Generally, the further one lives from the city centre, the more choice one will have in terms of price range, and the larger the properties will be.

 Property in London can broadly be divided into three types: